Errors, bugs, questions - page 1970

 I.e. set the object's colour to clrNONE, then read the object's colour

-read colour of another object
+read the colour of the other object

 Yes, thank you.
 I fixed the names there, but the error is still there.